Savanna: Distribution

 Many grassy landscapes and mixed communities of trees, shrubs, and grasses were described as savanna before the middle of the 19th century, when the concept of a tropical savanna climate became established.
 The Köppen climate classification system was strongly influenced by effects of temperature and precipitation upon tree growth, and oversimplified assumptions resulted in a tropical savanna classification concept which considered it as a "climatic climax" formation.
 The common usage to describe vegetation now conflicts with a simplified yet widespread climatic concept.
 The divergence has sometimes caused areas such as extensive savannas north and south of the Congo and Amazon Rivers to be excluded from mapped savanna categories.

 In different parts of North America, the word "savanna" has been used interchangeably with "barrens", "prairie", "glade", "grassland" and "oak opening".
 Different authors have defined the lower limits of savanna tree coverage as 5–10% and upper limits range as 25–80% of an area.
 Two factors common to all savanna environments are rainfall variations from year to year, and dry season wildfires.
 In the Americas, e.g. in Belize, Central America, savanna vegetation is similar from Mexico to South America and to the Caribbean.
 The distinction between woodland and savanna is vague and therefore the two can be combined into a single biome as both woodlands and savannas feature open-canopied trees with crowns not usually interlinking (mostly forming 25–60% cover).

-Over many large tropical areas, the dominant biome (forest, savanna or grassland) can not be predicted only by the climate, as historical events plays also a key role, for example, fire activity.
+Over many large tropical areas, the dominant biome (forest, savanna or grassland) can not be predicted only by the climate, as historical events also play a key role—fire activity, for example.
 In some areas, indeed, it is possible for there to be multiple stable biomes.
 The annual rainfall ranges from 500 mm to 1270 mm per year, with the precipitation being more common in six or eight months of the year, followed by a period of drought.
 Savannas may at times be classified as forests.

 In climatic geomorphology it has been noted that many savannas occur in areas of pediplains and inselbergs.
 It has been posited that river incision is not prominent but that rivers in savanna landscapes erode more by lateral migration.
 Flooding and associated sheet wash have been proposed as dominant erosion processes in savanna plains.